 –

-Paul had the perspective in the first century that it was better if people
+Paul had the perspective in the first century that it was better people

-heard a false version of Jesus than to have never heard about Him at all, but
+heard a false version of Jesus than to hear nothing about Him at all, but

 compare that with some of the things he said in Galatians; he became very

-angry with legalists who were trying to dissuade people from believing the
+angry with legalists who were trying to dissuade the disciples of Jesus from believing the

-about them that he wished they “would even mutilate themselves” (Gal
+about these troublesome meddlers that he wished they “would even mutilate themselves” (Gal

 5-12).
-This incensed Paul; so what’s the difference between this passage and
+So what’s the difference between this passage and

 the comments he made in Galatians?
-In Philippians he was talking about people
+Here he was talking about people

-who had never heard the name of Jesus, but in Galatians he was protecting the
+who had never heard about Jesus, where in Galatians he was trying to protect

-ones who had already come to believe in His name.
-Now compare this with the
+those who had already come to believe in Jesus.
+Now compare that with the

-should have Paul’s attitude in Galatians, not that in Philippians; we should
+should have Paul’s attitude in Galatians, not in Philippians; we should

 be incensed with those who are dissuading Christians from believing the truth.